 This Brexit Hub contains lots of free information, checklists for your business and webinars to help you prepare for Brexit.

-Having left the EU on the 31st January 2020, the UK has been in a transition period and has continued to follow EU > rules. > > From January 2021 importing organic products into all parts of the UK other than Northern Ireland, will required a > paper-based Certificate of Inspection (CoI).
-Northern Ireland operators will continue to use the EU TRACES NT system. > > The UK will remain in the EU’s customs union and single market for the duration of the transition period and all EU > rules and regulations will still apply.
+Having left the EU on the 31st January 2020, the UK has been in a transition period and has continued to follow EU rules.

+From January 2021 all organic consignments imported into GB will required a paper-based Certificate of Inspection (CoI).
+Northern Ireland operators will continue to use the EU TRACES NT system for imports.

+The UK will remain in the EU’s customs union and single market for the duration of the transition period and all EU rules and regulations will still apply.

 We encourage businesses to read the rest of the information on this page for further details of changes to organic importing, exporting, labelling, certification and documentation from January 2021. we will update this page at regular intervals throughout November and December as we become aware of changes.

 Although some specifics reman dependent on equivalency arrangement agreed between now and 31st December 2020, from 2021 there are likely to be :

 We've compiled a simple checklist to help you prepare for the end of the Brexit implementation period on the 31st December 2020:

 ✅ Before exporting to the EU, ensure that either the UK or Soil Association Certification has EC recognition (FTA or EC1235) , overseas importers are certified, labelling complies with EU requirements and register with the TRACES NT portal as an exporter.

 ✅ If you are importing product into the UK, ensure you have a 'processor' licence with importing scoped and that your exporter is aware of the requirement for GB Certificates of Inspections

 ✅ Before you export to any non-EU country, ensure that they will accept UK product that labelling complies with any requirements.

 As the organic experts in the UK we provide a wealth of free information and guidance to our organic licensees.